Pakistan Bureau of Statistics

+The Pakistan Bureau of Statistics (PBS) (پاکستان ادارہ شماریات) is a federal agency under the Government of Pakistan.
+It is an attached department of the Ministry of Planning, Development & Special Initiatives.
+It works for collecting statistics in the country.

 History

 In 1947, the Central Statistical Office (CSO) was set up by the government of Prime Minister Liaquat Ali Khan.
 In 1950, CSO became an attached department of the Economic Affairs Division.
 In 1972, on the recommendation of IBRD Mission, Prime Minister Zulfikar Ali Bhutto upgraded the Central Statistical Office to a full-fledged government division.
 In 1981, the bureau was reorganized and its technical wing (CSO) was converted into the then Federal Bureau of Statistics.
 Former Finance Minister Dr. Mahbub ul Haq further reorganized the bureau.